-Pitfalls of Online Dating; Why Online Dating Can Be Bad and Unhealthy
+Pitfalls of Online Dating; Why Online Dating Can Be Bad For Your Health

 The proliferation of apps has enabled consumers to obtain items and experiences instantly with a few keystrokes and swipes of a smartphone.
 Lyft makes it easier for people to hail rides, Caviar makes it easier for people to order food, and Venmo makes it easier to pay people; dating apps do not make it easier for people to date.
 Unlike pizzas and cab rides, people are not commodities that are interchangeable.

 Everyone is different and every facet of courting, communication and engagement is unique not only to each person but more so to the dynamic combination of two people yielding unlimited combinations of feelings, responses, interpretations, expectations and chemistry.

 There is no blueprint to succeed in dating; there are exceptions to every rule and no matter how much effort you put into screening people, fine-tuning your wish-list of characteristics and identifying your deal-breakers, you will never be able to shield yourself 100% from heartbreak, ghosting, spammers or toxic people.
 However, you can definitely minimize exposure to such instances through screening, questions and patience.
 Sound familiar?
 It should.
 This is what people do offline when meeting a bar, bumping into each other at the grocery store, wait in line at coffee shops etc.

 Dating apps and dating sites are not designed to make dating easier than traditional offline methods.
 What they are designed to do is provide another channel for people to introduce themselves to others beyond the physical parameters of everyday life (neighborhoods, schools, workplaces etc.).